fictzio/rpg-markdown/examples.md

 ## Basic syntax examples

-\#heading which normally parses to a heading is regarded as the beginning of an entity.
+\#heading , ATX-style headers without whitespace between bracket and header is regarded an entity start, a new data object.
+Rendered to HTML only text following entity-type; \#entity-type Some name , will be rendered

 \*keyname\* will be considered keys for a key-value pair if following a \#entity-start